ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

-A other way you can do this is by an update query which is the same to spring data jpa in this example.
+Another way you can do this is by an update query which is the same as the Spring Data JPA example.
-If we would have wanted to update a part of an aggregate apart from the aggregate root, we would have needed to go through the aggregate root since the aggregate root manages the aggregate and there are only repositories for the aggregate roots.
+If we want to update a part of an aggregate, we would need to go through the aggregate root since the aggregate root maintains consistency for the whole aggregate.

 {% highlight java %}